MaastrichtU-IDS/best-practices/docs/ids-services.md

 Here are the services hosted at the Institute of Data Science.
 Feel free to contact us if you want to make use of any of those services.

+And let us know if you are interested in deploying new services on IDS servers.

 ## Data Science Research Infrastructure

 The [Data Science Research Infrastructure (DSRI)](https://maastrichtu-ids.github.io/dsri-documentation) is a distributed and scalable infrastructure to run Data Science experiments.
 It enables you to run any workflow and service using Docker containers on servers with 512 GB and 128 cores per server.